deet28/Wheres-Waldo/README.md

 An app using React and Firebase to host a series of image searching challenges.
+User's times are recorded, and the user can choose to post their time to a leaderboard.
+Leaderboard is populated and retreived via firebase/firestore.